Interpretable Personalized Experimentation: Appendix

-\section{Data Generation Details}
+\subsection{Data Generation Details}

-The Email Marketing dataset \citep{Hillstrom} is a real dataset that came from a randomized experiment, where customers were randomized into receiving one of three treatments.
+The Email Marketing dataset \citep{Hillstrom}, first introduced in the public MineThatData\footnote{\url{https://blog.minethatdata.com/2008/03/minethatdata-e-mail-analytics-and-data.html}} Data Mining challenge, is a real dataset from an experiment where customers were randomized into receiving one of three treatments.
 To generate potential outcomes, for each individual $i$ in treatment group $k$, we searched for the 5-nearest-neighbors in treatment group $k'$, averaging their outcomes to get the potential outcome for individual $i$ for treatment group $k'$.
 To compute distance between individuals, we used Euclidean distance in feature space.

-\section{Training Details}
+\subsection{Training Details}

 Unless otherwise mentioned, the HTE models we train are T-learners consisting of GBDT base learners.
-In general, we use 40\% of the data as the test set on which we repot results, and 30\% of the remaining 60\% as the validation set.
+In general, we use 40\% of the data as the test set on which we report results, and 30\% of the remaining 60\% as the validation set.
 We learn individual policies on the training set.
 When learning ensemble policies, we learn the ensemble on the validation set.